-The MAQ20-BRDG1 module with s/n 1234567-89 has an address offset of 2000 4 = 8000
+The MAQ20-BRDG1 module with s/n 1234567-89 has an address offset of 2000 \ 4 = 8000

-Write to register address 8000 + 1097 = 9097 a data value of 1 to enable V/V calculation for burst scan
+Write to system register address 8000+1097 = 9097 a data value of 1 to enable V/V calculation for burst scan

-Read from register address 8000 + 1020 to 1027 = 9020 to 9027 the Channel 0 to Channel 3 ratiometric measurements.
-Data retrieved will be in Float32 format with integer part at register 1xxx and fractional part at register 1xxx+1.
+Read from system register address 8000+1020 to 1027 = 9020 to 9027 the Channel 0 to Channel 3 ratiometric measurements.
+Data retrieved will be in Float32 format with integer part at module register 1xxx and fractional part at module register 1xxx+1.

-Configure a burst scan and retrieve the collected data by following the instructions outlined in Section 18.0 Burst Scan Mode.
-Data retrieved will be in Float32 format with integer part at register 1xxx and fractional part at register 1xxx+1.
+Configure a burst scan and retrieve the collected data by following the instructions outlined in the Burst Scan Mode section of this manual.
+Data retrieved will be in Float32 format with integer part at module register 1xxx and fractional part at module register 1xxx+1.

-21.0 FIR (Finite Impulse Response) Filter
+24.0 FIR (Finite Impulse Response) Filter

 The MAQ20-BRDG1 module has an internal signal filter which scales with the internal sampling rate chosen.
-To set sample rate, refer to Section 16.0 Signal Sample Rate.
+To set sample rate, refer to the Signal Sample Rate of this manual.
 This filter has notches or zeros at multiples of the sample rate.